 • Onboard services:

-Emirates’ special assistance ensures accessibility and safety for all passengers through thoughtfully designed safety procedures and in-flight services.
+Emirates special assistance program ensures the safety and comfort of all passengers with disability by offering them support and necessary in-flight services before, during, and after their flight.
 All safety videos come with English and Arabic captions, and some routes offer additional language options.

 Emirates Special Assistance for Visually Impaired Passengers: